gmarland/mercer/README.md

 ###Directional Light Settings

+These are the settings for the directional light and probably don't need to be touched unless you have a specific need.

 <ul>
 	<li><b>directionalLight.color -</b> the color of the directional light.</li>
 	<li><b>directionalLight.intensity -</b> the intensity of the directional light.</li>